bit-country/bit.country-website/app-release-notes.md

+## How to join alpha-testnet?

+By joining our [Discord](https://discord.com/invite/PaMAXZZ59N) and taking part in conversations, or answering other people's questions if you believe you know the right answers.

+By helping others and taking part in meaningful conversations, your Discord Rank will increase.
+Our Community and Support team constantly monitors the ranks and will send you an invite after evaluating your engagement and the overall knowledge and interest you have in Bit.Country.

 # Alpha-Testnet Release Notes

-How to join alpha-testnet?

-Please join our [Discord](https://discord.com/invite/PaMAXZZ59N), and increase your discord Rank by participating in the conversations, our community and support team constantly monior the ranks and will invite you to join alpha-testnet.

-## v0.0.1.4
+## v0.0.1.4 (10-May-2022)
 Summary
 - Bunker - your personal space storing your own assets.
 - Showroom - metaverse version of your local market place